 After dealing with exposed brick walls in an apartment, my first condo purchase also included them.
 But I learned a few things along the way to help make this new set of exposed brick walls easier to deal with.
-So if you must with the exposed brick, here are a few things you can do to make your charming feature less of a pain in the wall.
+So if you must with the exposed brickwork, here are a few things you can do to make your charming feature less of a pain in the wall.

-What's so bad about brick?
+What's so bad about exposed brick?

 We like to think of brick as being like stone or concrete, impervious to the elements, but even though it's sturdy, it's also porous, which means it absorbs both moisture and dirt.